putriiiyyy/FinalTask_BankMuamalat_BI-Analyst/README.md

 # 🎯 Project Objectives
 PT Sejahtera Bersama a nationwide network of stores, generating sales across multiple provinces in Indonesia.
 Transactions include various product categories and span from 2020 to 2021.
 The management requested insights into overall business performance, with a focus on total saless.
 This project answers 5 questione:

-Q1: Determine the primary key for each of the 4 sales datasets
+*Q1: Determine the primary key for each of the 4 sales datasets*
 1. Primary key of the Customer table
 2. Primary key of the Products table
 3. Primary key of the Orders table
 4. Primary key of the ProductCategory table

-Q2: Determine the relationships among the four tables.
+*Q2: Determine the relationships among the four tables.*

-Q3: As a Business Intelligence Analyst at PT Sejahtera Bersama, we will create a master table containing the following information:
+*Q3: Create a master table containing the following information*
 - CustomerEmail (cust_email)
 - CustomerCity (cust_city)
 - OrderDate (order_date)